KUEduPlan/KUEduPlan-backend/README.md

 ]
 ```

-### 4. Submit Drop and Fail Courses
+### 4. Submit Drip Semester, Drop and Fail Courses
 Submits courses to be dropped or marked as failed and returns updated study plan.
+In case that user requires dropping a semester, the frontend will send the request in "Drop".

 **Endpoint:** `/submit_drop_fail_course`
 - Method: POST